cucumber/docs/content/cucumber/reporting.md

   of these objects responds to the following instance methods:
     - `#all_locations`: Returns an array with the location of each element (feature, scenario, and step) in the feature file for the test case.
-    - `#all_source`: Returns an array of the features, scenarios, and steps in the test case, as strings, less the keywords
+    - `#all_source`: Returns an array of the features, scenarios, and steps in the test case, as strings, without the keywords
     - `#around_hooks`: Returns an array of the Around hooks associated with that test case
     - `#feature`: Returns the name of the feature for the test case
-    - `#keyword`: Returns the keyword associated with the test case (`"Feature"`, `"Scenario"`, etc.)
+    - `#keyword`: Returns the Gherkin keyword associated with the test case (`"Feature"`, `"Scenario"`, etc.)
     - `#language`: Returns the language indicated for the test case, as a `Gherkin::Dialect` object
     - `#location`: Returns the location of the first scenario in the test case
     - `#name`: Returns the name of the feature for the test case
-    - `#source`: Returns the names of the features and scenarios in the test case, as strings, less the keywords
+    - `#source`: Returns the names of the features and scenarios in the test case, as strings, without the keywords
     - `#step_count`: Returns the integer number of steps in the test case
     - `#tags`: Returns an array of tags for the test case
-    - `#test_steps`: Returns an array of the steps in the test case, less the keywords
+    - `#test_steps`: Returns an array of the steps in the test case, without the keywords

 #### test_run_finished
 The `test_run_finished` event is fired after the test run has finished.
 It has no additional attributes or methods